The need to streamline people processes and cut down on admin is often the driver behind the purchase of an HR software system.

 It makes it easier for people to collaborate

-The social portals that are built in to solutions like Cezanne OnDemand can do much to encourage collaboration across the business.
+The social portals that are built in to solutions like Cezanne HR can do much to encourage collaboration across the business.
 Employees can set up personal profiles highlighting their interests or expertise, projects leaders can invite people to share views or get involved in their latest initiatives.
 Everyone is better connected and feels part of what’s going on in the wider business.
 People have the chance to use their skills and talents to the full and to get involved with stuff that really interests them – and of course the organisation benefits from harnessing the wisdom of the crowd.

 It gives employees a voice